cdap-guides/cdap-bi-guide/README.md

 Analyzing CDAP Data from BI Tools
 =================================

-Cask Data Application Platform (CDAP) [Datasets](http://docs.cdap.io/cdap/current/en/developer-guide/building-blocks/datasets/index.html) provides an abstraction to store data.
-In this guide you will learn how to integrate and analyze Datasets with BI (Business Intelligence) Tools.
+Cask Data Application Platform (CDAP) provides an abstraction— [Datasets](http://docs.cdap.io/cdap/current/en/developer-guide/building-blocks/datasets/index.html) —to store data.
+In this guide, you will learn how to integrate and analyze Datasets with BI (Business Intelligence) Tools.

 What You Will Build